bnvinay92/haskell-classes/README.md

-# test-haskell
+# haskell-classes

-add description of test-haskell here
+How to anti-pattern?